Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 This is all about fact-finding.

-Take a limited number of people in there with you, walk out, go back to your next appointment, fly on to uh London, Germany, France, wherever.
+Okay, so go visit these two hospitals, take a limited number of people in there with you, walk out, go back to your next appointment, fly on to London, Germany, France, wherever.

-And at some point later on down the road, You explain what you did.
+And at some point later on down the road, you explain what you did.

 But he didn't.